robin98sun/ResponsiveView/README.md

     [SLResponsiveView storeScreenBounds];

-## 2. When presenting in-line custom view, the method `-(void)viewWillAppear` of that view instance should be invoked at the end of the construction procedure.
+## 2. When presenting in-line custom view

+The method `-(void)viewWillAppear` of that view instance should be invoked at the end of the construction procedure.

     ResponsiveView *view = ... ; // Your custom view constructor code here
     [self addSubview: view];